 At Estavillo Law Group, we pride ourselves on providing top-notch legal services, including litigation.
-Regardless of what type of real estate dispute you’re involved in, whether it’s a tenant/landlord, zoning or land use dispute, we have the resources and expertise to help resolve it.
+Regardless of what type of real estate dispute you’re involved in, whether it’s a zoning or land use dispute, we have the resources and expertise to help resolve it.
 Keep reading to find out whether real estate litigation is the right move for you.

 When disputes are too heated or complex to resolve alone, it’s time to contact an experienced Oakland litigator.
 Need legal advice now?
 Our litigation practice can help.
 Give us a call at (510) 630-2582 to connect with some of the best lawyers for real estate matters.

 Not everyone realizes that “lawyer” and “litigator” are not interchangeable.
 Whereas some lawyers only practice transactional law, a litigator is a lawyer who tries cases in court, also known as a trial lawyer.
 In other words, all litigators are lawyers, but not all lawyers try cases in court.

 In disputes involving real property, it’s essential to partner with a firm that practices real estate litigation, a legal process for resolving disputes and settling conflicts in court.
 Although some real estate disputes can be resolved outside of court, litigation can be a powerful tool in certain situations.

 Property owners can engage in real estate litigation involving serious residential or commercial real estate disputes.
 Most parties pursue real estate litigation when another party’s actions jeopardize their title or the value of their property.